MicrosoftDocs/power-automate-docs/articles/minit/other-operations.md

 ---
-title: List of operations (preview)
+title: List of other operations (preview)
 description: Get a list of operations and what they return in the minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor